 Graduation Application Deadlines

-Although the College of Arts and Sciences' deadline is not until the 10th week of the planned semester of graduation, the Department of Astronomy requires students to begin their graduation application a semester prior to their graduation semester, in order to ensure the classes you take during your last term at OSU will meet the requirements for graduation.
+The Department of Astronomy requires students to begin their graduation application a semester prior to their graduation semester.
+This deadline ensures the classes you take during your last term at OSU will meet the requirements for graduation.
 Below are the deadlines to submit your graduation paperwork through your academic advisor.
 Students who miss the application deadline might have to delay their graduation by a semester.
+The College of Arts and Sciences' deadline is not until the 10th week of the planned semester of graduation but if there are any problems they may not be solved in time.